Constitution

 (5) To promote public knowledge, faith and reliance in the Registered Land Surveyors and their work.

-(6) To aid and encourage the interest of the Junior Members of the organization.
+(6) To aid and encourage the interest of the Members of the Society.

-(7) To establish better relations between the Land Surveyors and other professions interested in Land Surveying.
+(7) To establish better relations between the Land Surveyors and other professions.

 (8) To foster and support legislation generally beneficial to the profession and the state of Alabama, its subdivisions, and to the public.